DenerBEM/Udacity-CRISP/README.md

+### :muscle: Motivation for the project:
+My motivation for this project was to gain more experience in analysing and manipulating dataset, during a project we get a lot of knowledge, because we face our problems and difficulties, forcing us to many times search on google to find the correct piece of code.
+I can say that after had finished this project I'm more close to become a data scientist than before, and that's why I decided to do this project.

+### Files:

-the motivation for the project, the files in the repository with a small description of each, a summary of the results of the analysis, and necessary acknowledgements.
-Students should not use another student's code to complete the project, but they may use other references on the web including StackOverflow and Kaggle to complete the project.
+a summary of the results of the analysis, and necessary acknowledgements.